prazg/Nepal_TRAYA/README.md

    binary framework was designed for eight large suspect lakes and Himalayan terrain trips both of its branches nearly everywhere.
 Prioritise on potential flood volume and downstream population instead.
-7. **The published decision tree is ambiguous.** Section 4.2 of Rounce et al.
-   (2016) states a general rule and then enumerates specific paths that conflict with it for two combinations.
-We implement the general rule, which is the more conservative; the literal enumeration would class 977 of 1,429 lakes differently.
-Anyone applying this framework should state which reading they used.
-8. **Potential flood volume is close to an area scaling.** For 84% of lakes with a steep lakefront the area-depth cap binds, so PFV reduces to 55A^1.25 and the discriminating power sits in the binary steep-lakefront test rather than in the volume calculation.
+7. **Potential flood volume is close to an area scaling.** For 84% of lakes with a steep lakefront the area-depth cap binds, so PFV reduces to 55A^1.25 and the discriminating power sits in the binary steep-lakefront test rather than in the volume calculation.
-9. **OpenStreetMap coverage is uneven**; exposure counts are lower bounds.
+8. **OpenStreetMap coverage is uneven**; exposure counts are lower bounds.
-10. **Exposure stops at the Nepalese border**, though several routed rivers cross into India within the routing distance.
+9. **Exposure stops at the Nepalese border**, though several routed rivers cross into India within the routing distance.

-### A correction applied to an input

-The province field in the source lake inventory is unreliable: in it every province spans nearly the full longitude range of Nepal.
-The per-province totals are almost right while individual lakes are not, which is the signature of a join that attached the right column in the wrong order.
-Province and district are recomputed here by point-in-polygon against OpenStreetMap administrative relations; 946 of 1,429 lakes changed province as a result.
-This is worth fixing upstream in the Nepal Cryosphere Inventory.

 ## Running the pipeline